prisha8421/optimisation-assignment-flam/README.md

 The dataset xy_data.csv containing observed x and 𝑦 coordinates was loaded using Pandas.
 It was verified for existence to prevent runtime errors.

 The loaded values were stored as arrays actual_x and actual_y, and combined into coordinate pairs (P_actual) for direct comparison with predicted curve points.

 Step 2 – Defining Parameter Range (t-values)

+Explanation:

 A set of t values was uniformly sampled between 6 and 60.
 The number of points sampled (1500) matches the number of points in the dataset.

 This array of t values is used to generate the predicted curve's point cloud.
-Since the original data is an unordered "bag of points," there is no 1-to-1 correspondence between this t array and the xy_data.
+Since the original data is an unordered, there is no 1-to-1 correspondence between this t array and the xy_data.

 Step 3 – Formulating the Objective (Cost) Function

 Explanation:

 The optimization objective was to minimize the mean L1 distance between predicted and actual curve points.
 The L1 metric was chosen intentionally, as per the rubric requirement, since it is robust to outliers and directly measures absolute deviation.

 For every predicted point, its L1 distance to all actual points was calculated, and only the minimum (closest) one was considered.
 The formula used:

 \text{Loss}_{\text{L1}}
  = \frac{1}{N} \sum_{i=1}^{N} \left( \min_{1 \le j \le N} \left( |x_{\text{pred},i} - x_{\text{actual},j}| + |y_{\text{pred},i} - y_{\text{actual},j}| \right) \right) [LaTeX format]

 Step 4 – Defining the Model Equation

 Explanation:

-The given parametric equation was implemented in terms of x = t*\cos(\theta) - e^{M\left|t\right|}\cdot\sin(0.3t)\sin(\theta) + X
+The given parametric equation was implemented in terms of

+x = t*\cos(\theta) - e^{M\left|t\right|}\cdot\sin(0.3t)\sin(\theta) + X
 y = 42 + t*\sin(\theta) + e^{M\left|t\right|}\cdot\sin(0.3t)\cos(\theta)